ogubuikeAlex/Computer-Science-Dictionary/System-Design/Fundamentals/014-Replication-and-Sharding.md

 At this point, we would have to have trade-offs based on the system we are building.
 We would think out the most important character our system needs to best serve our clients.

 ### How can we improve latency using replication?
-Imagine a company that serves users in different parts of the wold, we can have database replicas assigned per location.
+Imagine a company that serves users in different parts of the world, we can have database replicas assigned per location.

 For example if i make an update from Nigeria, everyone in my location will have access to read that information fast (Lower Latency), then at a specific time interval (say 5 mins) the database will speak to a particular master database to sync up data - send information for update that has happened from its own location and receive information from other locations.